-As such, these custom written plugins, don’t usually get any update as only the developer/site owner will make changes to them.
-What gets updated here is the plugin where the action and/or filter is then executed with.
+As such, these custom-written plugins don’t usually get any updates, as only the developer/site owner will make changes to them.
+What gets updated here is the plugin which the action and/or filter is then executed with.

 Let me give you an example.

 You’re using a premium plugin like Gravity Forms with custom functionality that changes the output of one of the forms on your site.
 If you look at your plugins list, you’ll notice a custom plugin with a filter function in it that’s responsible for this specific task.

 So you have Gravity Form and another plugin customizing (or extending) its functionality, correct?

 My point here is since the former is a well-coded plugin, any developer following best practices will be able to extend its functionality by leveraging actions and filters.
 When Gravity Forms releases an update, the custom functionality will be still in place because your custom plugin is built on actions and filters.

 Even with updating plugins, though, there’s a catch.

 Remember when I mentioned “properly coded plugin”?
 Well, that could be a hassle you could have prevented by choosing a quality plugin in the first place (or a better developer).